pmd/pmd-designer/README.md

     versions to support JavaFX 8 and 9+.
 They're unpacked into versioned directories to make it possible to use those controls that aren't compatible with Java 9+ (e.g. BreadCrumbBar, RangeSlider).
+       * The built artifact works, but the IDE is confused and can't run the project on Java 9...
+       * Maybe having another maven project to build the ControlsFX MR jar would be tidier?
+Could maybe be part of build-tools.
+Idk how to organise this.
+Ideally ControlsFX would release a MR jar themselves but that doesn't seem to be in their priorities: https://github.com/controlsfx/controlsfx/issues/1014
     *  There are profiles for IDE maven import (m2e and IJ) to avoid having the language modules as provided.
 This is similar to what pmd-core does with the Jaxen shaded jar.